 Aggressive Representation for Injured Drivers

 Distracted driving is one of the most frequent causes of car accidents in Texas.
 If you have been injured in a collision caused by a driver whose attention was diverted away from the road, you could be entitled to significant compensation.
-At Texas Abogada Leah Wise, our Edinburg distracted driving attorney has the necessary knowledge and skills to help you fight for the money you are owed.
+At The Leah Wise Law Firm, our Edinburg distracted driving attorney has the necessary knowledge and skills to help you fight for the money you are owed.
 We have years of experience and a proven track record of recovering high-value settlements for our clients.

 What Counts as Distracted Driving?

 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving involves a driver’s attention being diverted from the safe operation of a vehicle.
 In the broadest sense, engaging in any activity that isn’t driving can count as a form of distracted driving.

 There are numerous types of distractions, which fall under three categories:

 - Visual distractions – When a driver’s eyes are focused on an object other than the road or vehicle

 - Manual distractions – Any activity that requires a driver’s hands to be removed from the steering wheel